• Skip to main content

 The principle of Occam’s Razor says that the simplest explanation for something is usually the correct explanation.
-Don’t overcomplicate the argument with unnecessary evidence.
-How many of us wouldn’t like to go back and apply that same philosophy to some of choices we’ve made?
+Don’t overcomplicate an argument with unnecessary evidence.
+Don’t look for a conspiracy in the commonplace.
+How many of us wouldn’t like to go back and apply Occam’s Razor to some of choices we’ve made?

-Written over a period of 35 years, the poems in this collection reflect lessons learned — and mysteries eventually embraced — about such things as young love and old love, joyless jobs, inevitable heartbreak, booze, sex, marriage, death, and the unexpected second chances of life’s repeating patterns.
+Written over a period of 35 years, the poems in Andrew Amster’s first poetry collection reflect lessons learned — and unsolvable mysteries eventually embraced — about such things as young love versus old love, joyless jobs, inevitable heartbreak, booze, sex, marriage, death, and the unexpected second chances of life’s repeating patterns.

 Relativity